Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 Photo: Morsa Images // Getty Images

-Day 11: Friday Night IN
+Day 11: Master the Night *In*

 It's no secret that most people derail from their healthy intentions as soon as it hits 5 p.m. on Friday—and research supports it.
 Dieters are most likely to lose weight on Tuesdays and gain weight on Saturdays, according to a study published in Obesity Facts.
 Other research published in the journal Obesity found that, in a study of 48 healthy adults age 50 to 60 years old, dieters consistently increase their calorie intake over weekends and decrease their physical activity level on Sundays, leading to weekend weight gain.
+Add nights out during the week, and you may find that your health or fitness goal hits a standstill.

 1. Exhale.
 Slippers on.
 Uncork the wine bottle.
 Relax.